Improved Distributed $\Delta$-Coloring: Deterministic -coloring (Theorem ) Deterministic Delta-coloring (Theorem )

-The following algorithm improves the deterministic complexity of distributed $\Delta$-coloring (cf. \Cref{thm:deterministicDelta}).
-Its proof is based on the layering technique with $O(\log^2 n)$ layers and \Cref{thm:local-brooks}.
-The layer $B_0$ is chosen to be a ruling set such that \Cref{thm:local-brooks} can be applied to color the nodes in $B_0$ independently.
-The runtime is dominated by the $O(\log^2 n)$ iterations of list coloring due to the layering technique.
+The deterministic algorithm in this section uses the layering technique in a simple setting with $O(\log^2 n)$ layers.
+The layer $B_0$ is chosen to be a ruling set in which nodes have large distances such that \Cref{thm:local-brooks} can be applied to color the nodes in $B_0$ independently and in parallel.
+The total runtime is dominated by the $O(\log^2 n)$ iterations of list coloring due to the layering technique.